peterso/robotlearningblock/README.md

 A screenshot of a web dashboard from the 2021 Robothon Grand Challenge competition.

 ![KaaIoTDashboard.png](/assets/images/KaaIoTwithDashboard.png)

+Just for fun: The name is borrowed from the legendary basketball star [Julius "DR.J" Irving](https://www.youtube.com/watch?v=bWLXcg-V8FI).

 #### A little history on the smart task board development...
 The internet-connected task board was first featured during the internationl robot manipulation competition, [Robothon Grand Challenge](https://www.robothon-grand-challenge.com) at automatica in 2021.
 The design of the task board has been expanded and reimplemented for the competition again in 2022 and has also been picked up by the pan-European robotics excellence collaboration project, [euROBIN](https://www.eurobin-project.eu/).